mitchelljustin/pragmatic-lightning/index.md

 ```

 That long response string is the entire invoice encoded in a [special format](https://github.com/lightningnetwork/lightning-rfc/blob/master/11-payment-encoding.md), which the user enters it into their Lightning wallet to pay.

-**Note: Unlocking your Wallet**

-In the future, you might get an error when calling RPC methods that looks like `Error: 12 UNIMPLEMENTED: unknown service lnrpc.Lightning`.

-This is because when a Lightning node starts with a wallet already initialized, it blocks calls to most RPC methods until it's unlocked with the wallet password.
-There are two ways to unlock it, which one you use depends on your needs.

-1. Manually execute an `lncli unlock` command after the node starts up and enter the wallet password.
-Remember, in our case you would have to run `docker-compose exec lnd lncli unlock`.
-2. Use the `unlockWallet` method on the `lnRpc` object in your code.
-If you do this, make sure you don't hardcode the wallet password or it might get leaked when you commit it to Version Control.

 ## Paying the Invoice